peterzimon/docs-api/handlebars-themes/helpers/pagination.md

 ---
 title: "pagination"
 date: "2018-10-01"
-meta_title: "Ghost Handlebars Theme Helpers: pagination"
+meta_title: "Handlebars Theme Helpers: pagination"
 meta_description: "Use the pagination handlebars helper to work with paginated posts in Ghost.
 Read more about Ghost themes! 👻"
 keywords:
     - api